GeoZero: Incentivizing Reasoning from Scratch on Geospatial Scenes: Method

 We mainly focus on four representative remote sensing vision–language tasks: scene classification (SC), visual grounding (VG), visual question answering (VQA), and image captioning (IC).
 For each task, we collect samples from multiple classical datasets.
 For instance, the SC task includes data from the training sets of AID~\cite{aid}, RESISC-45~\cite{nwpu}, and NASC-TG2~\cite{nasc}, among others.
 The resulting GeoZero-Raw dataset spans diverse resolutions, sensor modalities, and scene categories, which helps enhance the generalization ability of MLLMs for remote sensing understanding.
 A detailed composition of the dataset is summarized in Table~\ref{tab:GeoZero_raw}.

-\textbf{Instruction Formatting.} After dataset aggregation, each sample is converted into an instruction-following format.
-The details can be found in the supplementary material.

-It should be noted that during the dataset aggregation process, some samples may share the same imagery as those from other datasets.
-However, since their textual instructions are regenerated according to our instruction conversion rules (detailed in the supplementary material), these samples are treated as distinct entries.
+\textbf{Instruction Formatting.} After dataset aggregation, each sample is converted into an instruction-following format using a unified conversion scheme (see Section-\ref{sec:instruct_format} in the supplementary material).
+It should be noted that during dataset aggregation, some samples may share the same imagery from different datasets; however, since their textual instructions are regenerated under these rules, they are treated as distinct entries.
 In total, the resulting GeoZero-Raw dataset contains about 750K samples.